-Basic Award Criteria Edition January 2020 Version 2
+Basic Award Criteria

+Edition January 2020

+Version 3

-The environmental label is underpinned by the following institutions:
+The Environmental Label is supported by the following four institutions:

-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit) is the owner of the label.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety is the owner of the label.
 It regularly provides information on the decisions taken by the Environmental Label Jury.

-The Federal Environmental Agency (Umweltbundesamt) in the specialist department "Ecodesign, Eco-Labelling and Environmentally friendly Procurement" acts as the office of the Environmental Label Jury and develops the specialist criteria in the form of the Basic Award Criteria for the Blue Angel environmental labels.
+The German Environmental Agency with its specialist department for "Ecodesign, Eco-Labelling and Environmentally friendly Procurement" acts as office of the Environmental Label Jury and develops the technical criteria of the Basic Criteria for Award of the Blue Angel.